 In the late 20th and early 21st centuries, the Altai people entered a new stage of its development due to social, political, and economic transformations in our country that had an impact on the Altai language.
 In 1991, the Gorno-Altai Autonomous Oblast was transformed into the Altai Republic, an independent subject of the Russian Federation.
 For the first time, the Altai language was granted the status of the Republic's state language.
-Within 30 years (a short period by history's standards), a legal framework of the state language policy was defined, first of all in the Constitution of the Altai Republic.
+Within 30 years (a short period by history's standards), a legal framework of the state language policy was defined, first of all in the Constitution of the Altai Republic and the Law On Languages of Peoples Living on the Territory of the Altai Republic.
 Two state languages were officially recognized: Altaian and Russian.
 Both languages were used in publishing the republic's laws, performing the anthem, the republic's record keeping, and local governmental, corporate, business, institutional paperwork, naming awards, settlements, etc.